mschubert/pepitope/README.md

 R package to extract the peptide context (flanking region around mutations) from reference genome and variant (VCF) file.

+The peptide context is defined as up- and downstream around the following:

+* For SNPs, insertions, and deletions: all codons affected
+* For frameshifts: the codon of the frameshift until the first stop codon

 Installation
 ------------